Pagaya Technologies Ltd. (PGY) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a -0.70% gain in the last 1 month and extending the period to 3 months gives it a -93.15%, and is 6.77% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.57% over the week and 10.75% over the month.
+The stock witnessed a -16.78% gain in the last 1 month and extending the period to 3 months gives it a -93.73%, and is -6.30% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.43% over the week and 11.31% over the month.

 Pagaya Technologies Ltd. (PGY) Analyst Forecasts